5 reasons your Achilles tendon exercises are failing!

 Jogging can be a big risk factor for Achilles pain, so it’s important to understand how to appropriately progress this activity.
 You can find out how to reduce heel pain with jogging here.

 If you are simply unable to modify some activities it’s then important to look at how you can best protect your tendon from injury.
 You may try taping the Achilles to support it during activity.
-Another idea is to try heel lifts for Achilles pain to see if they will help settle the irritation.
+Another idea is to try heel lifts for Achilles pain or orthotics to see if they will help settle the irritation.

 When can I return to sport?